IBM-Cloud/gp-java-tools/README.md

 of Globalization Pipeline service to a specific file format, adding a new target language in bundle configuration, creating a new user and so on.

+To see available commands and options, please see [Globalization Pipeline CLI Tool User Guide](gp-cli.md)

 ## Maven Plugin (gp-maven-plugin)